Medical bill advocacy startup Better pledges all of its revenue towards relieving medical debt

 Better raised $1.1 million in funding from Initialized Capital, Designer Fund and various angels when it launched this spring.
 We’ve reached out to some of these investors on what they think of Better giving away $16 million of its revenue and will be sure to update you if and when we hear back.

-In the meantime, here’s why this is such a big deal: national medical costs hit $3.35 trillion last year, with nearly 43 percent of Americans unable to pay down those costs.
-That type of debt affects one in every five Americans, according to a Kaiser/New York Times survey and is often cited as the number one reason for personal bankruptcy filings in the U.S. The situation is most dire for those without insurance, affecting a little over half the uninsured population.
+In the meantime, here’s why this is such a big deal: National medical costs hit $3.35 trillion last year, with nearly 43 percent of Americans unable to pay down those costs.
+That type of debt affects one in every five Americans, according to a Kaiser/New York Times, survey and often is cited as the number one reason for personal bankruptcy filings in the U.S. The situation is most dire for those without insurance, affecting a little more than half the uninsured population.
 Imagine what happens if the GOP gets its way with the current state of the American Health Care Act (AHCA).

 Founder Rachel Norman also points out that Better is only spending revenue from users on medical debt, not the capital she’s raised from investors.